cajuncoding/GraphQL.AzureFunctionsProxy/README.md

 ### NOTES:
-1. **NOTE:** According to the HotChocolate team on Slack, they will provide an Official AzureFunctions middleware as part of v11. :-)
+1. **NOTE:** According to the HotChocolate team on Slack, they will provide an Official AzureFunctions middleware as part of v11 (eventually). :-)
-2. **WARNING: Very Limited Testing has been done on this but I am actively using it on projects, and will update with any findings.**
+2. **WARNING: Limited Testing has been done on this but I am actively using it on projects, and will update with any findings.**

 ## Goals